solhint

 additional-tests.sol

-The default rulesets provided by solhint are the following:
+The rulesets provided by solhint are the following:

 Use one of these as the value for the “extends” property in your configuration file.